Explain This Project

 PROJECT_OVERVIEW.md

 at the project root.
-Detects languages, frameworks, entry points, and directory structure — entirely
+Detects languages, frameworks, entry points, directory structure, and git history

-offline.
-Optionally uses GitHub Copilot to add a plain-English narrative summary.
+insights.
+Core analysis is entirely offline.
+Optionally uses GitHub Copilot or OpenAI to add a

 Every developer has opened an unfamiliar repository and immediately felt lost.
 The questions are always the same: